fredericscode/RailsVideoCallApp/README.md

   }
 }//========================== Auth form =====================
 ```
-Now our home page looks beautiful.

 ### VI- Styling Devise notifications with Bootstrap

 Devise alerts are really ugly, let's make them look good.
-First, go to your ```app/views/layouts/application.html.erb``` file and add this code right below the opening tag of the body element:
+First, go to your ```app/views/layouts/application.html.erb``` file and add this code right below the opening tag of the body element (delete the default devise alerts first):
 ```html
 <!-- Devise notification styled with bootstrap -->
 <% if notice %>